material-components/material-components-web/packages/mdc-top-app-bar/README.md

 </header>
 ```

-> Short top app bars should be used with no more than 1 action icon.
+> Short top app bars should be used with no more than 1 action item.

 ### Short - Always Closed